 Example 1: Jo is undertaking a child care worker certificate II course.
 This is an approved activity in her EPP.
 She is required to attend TAFE 5 mornings a week from 9am till 12 noon.
 She is offered paid work 2 full days per week.
 Jo is not required to accept this job as it will interfere with her capacity to complete her training.
 Jo can choose to accept the job and renegotiate her TAFE attendance times or withdraw from her course.

-Example 2: Jack is also undertaking a child care worker certificate II course and required to attend TAFE 5 mornings a week.
+Example 2: Jack has full-time activity test requirements and is undertaking a child care worker certificate II course and required to attend TAFE 5 mornings a week.
 This is a suitable activity in his EPP.
 Jack is offered paid work involving 2 evening shifts (3pm till 8pm) per week.
 Jack would be required to accept this work as it does not impact on his education/training commitments.

 Example 3: Melanie is in the same course as Jo and Jack.
 Melanie is offered paid work at a child care centre but the hours she is required to work conflict with her study commitments.
 It is preferable for Melanie to accept this work and renegotiate her contact hours to enable her to complete her study.
 However if this is not possible then Melanie could refuse this job offer.